Twitter has growth problems, and engagement is very low. Is it time to reconsider Facebook?

 I had far better success directing an ad to my website and by adding a Shop to my Facebook Page.

-Twitter is free, yes, but stalling badly.
-Whereas Facebook offers real long-term value in building relationships with your potential readers.
+Twitter is free, yes, but it is not growing at a great rate anymore.
+But Facebook is still growing and offers real long-term value in building relationships with your potential readers.
 Sure, it costs a little, but it is good value.

 If you spend wisely, say $20.00 a month for a few months to build your Page Likes, you will be on your way to creating a successful Facebook Page.